Alfriadox/Project-Euler/README.md

 Please _Do Not_ under *Any* circumstances
 read my solutions to the problems unless you have already solved them yourself.
-Doing so ruins the challenge for everyone involved
+Doing so ruins the challenge for yourself and all others involved.